ABH vs GBH: what is the difference and which is worse? (UK 2026 guide)

 Sentencing guidelines and potential outcomes

-- The maximum sentence for ABH is five years.
+- Maximum sentence on indictment for ABH is 5 years’ imprisonment.

-The law distinguishes GBH into two sections, each carrying substantially different maximum penalties based on the offender’s state of mind:
+The law splits GBH into two sections, each with very different maximum penalties depending on the offender’s state of mind:

 Aggravating and mitigating factors